tailless/webvr/README.md

 ## Create an 3D object

 Make a cube :
-- Create a geometry.
+- Create a geometry
-- Create a material.
+- Create a material
-- Create a mesh object, and add the geometry and the material to the mesh.
+- Create a mesh object, and add the geometry and the material to the mesh
-- Add the mesh to the scene.
+- Add the mesh to the scene
 - Animate!

 ```